 Not perfect?
 That’s normal.

-And it’ll be as damn well close to that 100% as it possibly can be.
+So… will your copy be perfect after I’ve proofread it?
+I have to say no. What it will be is as damn well close to that 100% as it possibly can be.
 What you’ll get will be MY ‘perfect’.
 Given everything I’ve been given the chance to do.
 With the budget available.
 In the timescale I’ve been given to do it.

 I work so that I’m chuffed with your copy.
 So you’re chuffed with your copy too.
 If there are ever any oversights, know that I’ve worked my hardest to catch them all.
 Like Pokémon.
 Tiny tiny tiny Pokémon.
 I want and aim for it to be perfect.
 Even if I can’t say it will be.

 I’ll be sprinkling my burrito with chilli flakes.
 But I won’t be sprinkling your copy with commas.
 Unless you actually need them.